On the Addison Reads Audio Blog I talked about why I get vulnerable & admit mistakes to my child.

 Every month both here on Addison Reads and within The Intentional Book Club we have a very distinct theme.
 The objective of establishing a singular theme per month is it gives you the chance to explore and dive deep into the topic with your family throughout the entire month.

-May 2018’s theme is FAMILY.
+This theme is FAMILY.
 We are focusing on relationships, values, love, distance, and intentional family time.

 - 5+ purposefully chosen book recommendations that relate to the topic